Juru: Legal Brazilian Large Language Model from Reputable Sources: Methodology

 \subsection{Juru Model}

-The Juru\footnote{Juru is the Tupi name for the largest Brazilian parrot, in homage to the Sabiá model, which served as the main foundation for this research.} model extends the causal language modeling pretraining of a Sabiá-2 Small model specialized in Portuguese, without instruction fine-tuning.
+The Juru model extends the causal language modeling pretraining of a Mistral-7B model, without instruction finetuning.
 We employed the t5x and seqio frameworks \cite{roberts2023scaling} for the proposed pretraining.

+Although more recent models \cite{grattafiori2024llama3herdmodels,groeneveld-etal-2024-olmo} of comparable size have demonstrated superior performance compared to Mistral-7B, we chose Mistral-7B due to its earlier release date.
+This decision aims to reduce the risk of data contamination in our test suites.

-The pretraining hyperparameters are based on the Sabiá model \cite{pires2023sabia}.
-We employed the AdaFactor optimizer \cite{shazeer2018adafactor} without factorization, with a first-order momentum of $0.9$ and a second-order momentum of $1 - k^{-0.8}$, where $k$ represents the current training step.
+For the pretraining hyperparameters, we employed the AdaFactor optimizer \cite{shazeer2018adafactor} without factorization, with a first-order momentum of $0.9$ and a second-order momentum of $1 - k^{-0.8}$, where $k$ represents the current training step.
 Additionally, we applied dynamic weight decay by $lr^2$, with $lr$ as the current learning rate value, and global norm clipping of $1.0$.

-In addition to the loss associated with the causal language modeling task, we utilized an auxiliary loss of $10^{-4} \log ^2\left(\sum_i e^{z_i}\right)$, where $z$ denotes the logits of the prediction.
+In addition to the loss associated with the causal language modeling task, we used an auxiliary loss of $10^{-4} \log ^2\left(\sum_i e^{z_i}\right)$, where $z$ denotes the logits of the prediction.
 This auxiliary loss helps dampen the values of the pretraining loss.
-Initially, the learning rate is set at $0$ and gradually increases during a linear warm-up period of $100$ training steps until it reaches $0.001$.
+The learning rate is initially set at $0$ and gradually increases during a linear warm-up period of $250$ training steps until it reaches $0.001$.
 Following this warm-up phase, the learning rate remains constant.

-The model was pretrained for causal language modeling on a cluster of TPUs v2-128.
-Each batch consisted of $512$ sequences, with $4,096$ tokens in each sequence.
-The pretraining process ran for $2,800$ training steps, equivalent to $2.94$ epochs, processing a total of $5.88$ billion tokens.
-This process took $44.22$ hours, achieving a Model FLOPs Utilization (MFU) of $55.5\%$ \cite{chowdhery2022palm}, excluding self-attention operations.
+The model was pretrained for causal language modeling on a cluster of TPUs v2-256.
+Each batch consisted of 512 sequences, with 4,096 tokens in each sequence.
+Training was conducted for 3,800 steps, corresponding to approximately 4 epochs, processing a total of 7.96 billion tokens.
+The entire pretraining consumed $3.35 \times 10^{20}\,\text{FLOPs}$ of compute \cite{kaplan2020scalinglawsneurallanguage}, taking $30.61$ hours to complete.
+The training achieved a Model FLOPs Utilization (MFU) of $54.2\%$, excluding self-attention operations \cite{chowdhery2022palm}.